 When can I apply?

-To ensure timely review of applications and enrollment, students are encouraged to apply and submit all required supplemental documents by the following deadlines:
+To ensure timely review of applications and enrollment, Graduate School candidates are encouraged to apply and submit all required supplemental documents by the following deadlines:

 - July 15 for fall semester